-- Examine, without charge, at the Plan Administrator's office and at other specified locations, such as worksites and union halls, all documents governing the Plan, including any applicable insurance contracts and collective bargaining agreements, if any, and a copy of the latest annual report (Form 5500 Series) where required to be filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration. - Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan, including any applicable insurance contracts, and collective bargaining agreements, if any, and copies of the latest annual report (Form 5500 Series) and updated Summary Description.
-The Plan Plan Administrator may make a reasonable charge for the copies. - Receive a summary of the Plan's annual financial report (Form 5500), if any is required by ERISA to be prepared.
-Where the annual financial report must be prepared, the Plan Administrator is required by law to furnish each participant with a copy of this Summary Annual Report. - Continue health care coverage for yourself or your dependents if there is a loss of coverage under the Plan as a result of a qualifying event.
-You or your dependents may have to pay for such coverage.
-Review the Summary Plan Description and the documents governing the group health plans for the rules governing your COBRA continuation coverage rights.
+- (a) Examine, without charge, at the Plan Administrator's office and at other specified locations, such as worksites and union halls, all documents governing the Plan, including any applicable insurance contracts and collective bargaining agreements, if any, and a copy of the latest annual report (Form 5500 Series) where required to be filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration. - (b) Obtain, upon written request to the Plan Administrator, copies of documents governing the operation of the Plan, including any applicable insurance contracts, and collective bargaining agreements, if any, and copies of the latest annual report (Form 5500 Series) and updated Summary Plan Description.
+The Plan make Administrator may а reasonable charge for the copies. - (c) Receive a summary of the Plan's annual financial report (Form 5500), if any is required by ERISA to be prepared.
+Where the annual financial report must be prepared, the Plan Administrator is required by law to furnish each participant with a copy of this Summary Annual Report.